Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ```
 jupyter lab
 ```

+This notebook will create example files required for submission, which you can use as a template for your own submission.

 ## Getting Help
 Reach out to us on Discord or Twitter if you have any questions